The Rise of Remote Healthcare Services

 High-speed internet, smartphones, tablets, high-quality home computers, and the creation of community video platforms and apps have changed the way we think about work and play.
 COVID-19 has accelerated the shift towards a more remote lifestyle, with the number of people home working more than doubling since the pandemic began, with home-working now the norm for over a quarter of the U.K. workforce.2

 But this shift towards remote hasn’t been limited to work.
-According to the ONS, 82 per cent of U.K. internet users shopped online during 2019, up from 53 per cent in 2008.3 During the COVID-19 pandemic, online shopping grew by 75 per cent in the U.K.4 Whether it’s our weekly food shop, clothing, or electronic devices, there’s little if not nothing we can’t have delivered to our door in a matter of days.
+According to the ONS, 82 per cent of U.K. internet users shopped online in 2019, up from 53 per cent in 2008.3 During the COVID-19 pandemic, online shopping grew by 75 per cent in the U.K.4 Whether it’s our weekly food shop, clothing, or electronic devices, there’s little if not nothing we can’t have delivered to our door in a matter of days.

 Beyond work and shopping habits, online streaming services such as Netflix and Amazon, online gaming platforms, and apps such as WhatsApp, Twitter, and Instagram mean we can often find what we used to get from visiting public spaces in our own homes.
 But what, if anything, has this reconfiguration of work and life behaviours meant for the healthcare and pharmaceutical sectors?